tweag/topiary/docs/book/src/reference/capture-names/general.md

 If we remove the anchor, it will match 10 times -- `1 2`, `1 3`, `1 4`,
 `1 5`, `2 3`, `2 4`, `2 5`, `3 4`, `3 5` and `4 5` -- so Topiary does
-more than twice as much work, only for the post-processor to remove all those extraneous spaces.
+more than twice as much work, only for [subsequent processing](../formatting-pipeline.md#atom-processing) to remove all those extraneous spaces.

 </div>